-With over 750,000 gallbladder removal surgeries every year, cholecystectomy is a common procedure in America.
+With over one million gallbladder removal surgeries every year, cholecystectomy is a common procedure in America.
 It is generally considered safe — you might have even heard it called routine.

 There are two general types of gallbladder surgery: Open operations and laparoscopic scope procedures.
 Both carry an element of risk, which your healthcare provider should tell you about.
 However, there are situations that go beyond normal risk, resulting from the negligence of your surgeon or hospital.